FLUID LOGBrakeFluidFlushCost

 Save $10 to $30

 Jiffy Lube, Firestone, Midas, and Pep Boys regularly run brake service promotions.
-Check their websites and local mailers before driving to any shop.
-Groupon occasionally has brake fluid flush deals from independent shops in your area.
-This takes 2 minutes and is the easiest money you will save.
+Check their websites and local mailers.
+Groupon occasionally has deals from independent shops.

 Save Up to $50